pokurt/CoffeeHouse-Python-API-Wrapper/README.md

 # CoffeeHouse API Wrapper for Python

 This is a very simple API Wrapper for the CoffeeHouse API.
-Using This Library only supports the V1IVA2.0 Lydia API which is based from this [Documentation](https://gist.github.com/Netkas/e8977b26f482ca40911a949df7dd286f)
+Using This Library only supports the V1IVA2.0 CoffeeHouse API which is based from this [Documentation](https://gist.github.com/Netkas/e8977b26f482ca40911a949df7dd286f)